stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 * Follow usual macOS installation procedure.
 * You can use TimeMachine Backup restore procedure during macOS installation.

-<span style="color:red">**Note: Do not try connect computer with iCloud before you will generate proper SMBIOS!
-This step will explained in 'iCloud. iMessages and FaceTime' step.**</span>
+**Note: Do not try connect computer with iCloud before you will generate proper SMBIOS!
+This step will explained in 'iCloud. iMessages and FaceTime' step.**

 **Useful information**